 This is another reason why the classes you choose to take as a pre-med student are so important.
 Outside of your prerequisites, be mindful to choose courses in which you know you will perform well.
 This will help boost your overall GPA.

 The mean GPA for medical school applicants in 2020-2021 was 3.60.
 The mean GPA for matriculants was 3.73.

-The MCAT is perhaps the most important of the various requirements you will be required to meet.
+The MCAT is perhaps the most important of the various requirements you will be required to meet, so it is important you be aware of the MCAT test dates and what is tested in the different MCAT sections well in advance.
 Your performance on this exam will be scrutinized carefully by any admissions committee considering you for attendance at their medical school.

-The MCAT is broken down into four sections:
+The exam is broken down into four MCAT sections: